microsoft/msquic/docs/api/QUIC_CONNECTION_EVENT.md

 Pointer to a platform/TLS specific certificate chain.
 Valid only during the callback.

 If `QUIC_CREDENTIAL_FLAG_USE_PORTABLE_CERTIFICATES` was specified in the [QUIC_CREDENTIAL_CONFIG](QUIC_CREDENTIAL_CONFIG.md), this will be a `QUIC_BUFFER` containing the PKCS #7 DER (binary) encoded certificate chain.

+## QUIC_CONNECTION_EVENT_NEW_TOKEN_RECEIVED

+This event indicates a NEW_TOKEN token has been received from the server.

+`NewTokenLength`

+The length of the `NewToken` buffer.

+`NewToken`

+The new token received from the server.
+For a client to later reuse for a new connection, it must pass this data to the new connection via the `QUIC_PARAM_CONN_INITAL_TOKEN` parameter.

 # See Also